 Under regulation 8(2)(b), the applicant is required to complete this form OR provide a prepared financial statement certified by the applicant’s accountant.
 Please indicate if any or all of the items below are held in joint names or by a partnership.
 You may attach further written details to this form if there is not enough space to include all relevant matters.
 [Note: do not include intangibles such as goodwill, rights of indemnity, intellectual property such as trademarks and patents, formation expenses or borrowing expenses.]

+Assets